 Your insurance policy may change depending on the type of property you need to insure.
 Here are some of the most common.

-If you live in an area that is particularly at risk of suffering damage from risks such as floods or subsidence, you may have particular needs from your insurance.
-For example, you may need flood insurance to cover your building and possessions.
+If you live in an area that's particularly at risk of damage from floods or subsidence, you may have particular needs from your insurance.
+Take a look at Admiral Flood Insurance for cover for your home and possessions.

-That’s useful in any case, because speaking over the phone can be the best way to get the best deal and the right coverage for your requirements.
-You’ll benefit from our expertise and customer service as we take you through all the options and suggest the ideal option.
+That’s useful in any case, because speaking over the phone can be the best way to get the best deal and the right cover for your needs - you’ll benefit from our expertise and customer service as we take you through all the options and suggest the best one for you.

 The good news is that when you speak to Admiral, you can package all these properties into the one policy – not just for your home but also for your car.
-Our MultiCover policy means you can insure your homes and cars under one policy and you’ll only have one renewal date by the end of the policy.
+Our MultiCover policy means you can insure your homes and cars under one policy and you’ll only have one renewal date.
 That means you’ll only have to arrange insurance once a year!